GaiShukrun/C-Like-Compiler/README.md

-### Overview
+### Description:
-This release introduces significant improvements to syntax parsing, code generation, and stack management, enhancing the compiler's efficiency and robustness.
+ This compiler is designed to translate high-level C-like code into three-address code (3AC) with a focus on precise scope and stack management, utilizing Lex and Yacc.
+The release includes:

 ### Key Features
 * **Syntax Parsing:**